Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Introduction

-\firstsection{Introduction}
+\section{Introduction}

-In the big data era, data analysis can be performed in parallel.
-For example, in analyzing infectious disease data, it is necessary to combine data of disease materials and cases stored in different locations and medical institutions~\cite{plis2016coinstac,saha2017see}.
+In big data era, a wide array of data are being generated all the time and scattered over different data holders.
+It is a significant task to closely connect data holders and conduct collaborative data analysis for deeper insights and comprehensive conclusions.
+For example, the combination disease materials and cases collected in different locations and a medical institution is quite important for the analysis of infectious diseases~\cite{plis2016coinstac,saha2017see}.
 Similarly, urban data analysis demands the integration of mobility information acquired from subway, taxis and automobiles~\cite{oksanen2015methods,wang2018user}.

-Roughly speaking, conventional client/server based visualization or web-based visualization takes a data-intensive mode, that is, datasets are assembled, processed and visualized in a main server~\cite{chen2017vaud,zhou2018visual}.
-Alternatively, distributed or parallel visualization~\cite{brodlie2004distributed} employs a decentralized mode, namely, data and tasks are divided into pieces over various clients, and required information can be transmitted among clients.
-In both modes, raw data or processed data is allowed to be transmitted among clients.
+In visualization community, two kinds of methods are commonly used for collaborative data analysis including data-intensive visualization and distributed visualization.
+Conventional client/server based visualization and web-based visualization take a data-intensive mode, in which datasets are assembled, processed and visualized in a main server~\cite{chen2017vaud,zhou2018visual}.
+Alternatively, distributed visualization~\cite{brodlie2004distributed} employs a decentralized mode, in which datasets and tasks are divided into pieces over various clients, and required information can be transmitted among clients.

-One recent trend in building big data infrastructures is the privacy awareness, as witnessed by numerous literature on security and privacy~\cite{wang2017utility,wang2018graphprotector}.
-Though privacy-aware visualization has been explored in the visualization community, existing works emphasize on protecting data leakage within a centralized visualization process~\cite{dasgupta2011adaptive,wang2017utility}.
-It remains a great challenge to tackle the privacy problems in decentralized visualization.

-Facing the challenges of data privacy in distributed machine learning, federated learning employs a shared global model to federate the learned local models that run only in individual clients [10-12].
-Inspired by the idea of federating learned features rather than raw data, we design a novel decentralized visualization strategy, which divides the tasks of data transformation and visual mapping into pieces in clients (local modules) and then composes the secured results in a server (a shared globe module).
-However, practicing federated visualization is non-trivial.
-In particular, it faces a set of challenges as follows:

-\textbf{C1.} A conventional visualization pipeline consists of multiple steps, including data processing, transformation, visual mapping, and user interaction.
-Data leakage can take place in each step.
-Thus, data encryption should be thoroughly incorporated as a necessary component.

-\textbf{C2.} For the reason of privacy protection, data in local modules should be kept locally, and only desensitized information can be transmitted to the global module.
-How to achieve faithful visualization based on composed information in the global module is a difficult task.

-\textbf{C3.} Enabling and evaluating the validity and usability of federated visualization is different from the ones of conventional visualization methods.
-Multiple perspectives like encryption, privacy, and effectiveness should be considered.